mjgoldenboy135/profinder/README.md

     npm install
     ```

-3.  **Set up Environment Variables:**
+3.  **Set up Environment Variables for Local Development:**
     Create a file named `.env.local` in the root of your project and add the following variables.
-You'll need to get these from your Google Cloud project.

     ```env
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY